ccvca/SmartSoftComponentDeveloperAPIcpp/README.md

 # SmartSoft Component-Developer API for C++

+This repository is maintained by Servicerobotik Ulm.
+For more information see:

+* Big picture: relation of repositories: https://wiki.servicerobotik-ulm.de/download
+* SRRC Technical Wiki on SmartSoft and SmartMDSD Toolchain: https://wiki.servicerobotik-ulm.de

 ## Overview

 This repository contains the *Component-Developer C++ interface-definition (API)* for use of the *SmartSoft Framework*.
 Repository covers the API to the SmartSoft Communication Patterns and SmartSoft Component structures.
 Read more about the [SmartSoft World](http://www.servicerobotik-ulm.de/drupal/?q=node/7).
 See also the [Doxygen API documentation](https://servicerobotics-ulm.github.io/SmartSoftComponentDeveloperAPIcpp/html/index.html).